osu-eesc/cms-docs/user-guide/docs/managing-content.md

 ### Contacting a Group

 You may need to contact another group if you need to request membership or ask for content to be added or edited.
-There are lists of groups and their members on the [Content Teams page of the project blog](http://blogs.oregonstate.edu/extensionweb/content-teams/).
+There are lists of groups and their members on the [Group contact dashboard](https://extension.oregonstate.edu/group/membership).

+On this page, you can search for the group you are interested in by name, program area, or group type (content team, county, program, or topic committee).

+  - To email an individual group member, use the "email" link in the row with their information.
+  - To email all members of a single group, use the "Email all members" link under the name of the group, above the list of members.
+  - To email the points of contact for all groups displayed, use the "Email group contacts from all displayed groups" button at the top of the page.

 ### Finding the Owner of a Piece of Content